inpsyde/antispam/readme.txt

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/inpsyde-antispam).

 = Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress =
-See also for premium plugins in our [market](http://marketpress.com).
+Have a look at the premium plugins in our [market](http://marketpress.com).

 == Installation ==
 = Requirements =